Rushland Boy here, and we continue now with the Trump press conference.

 But we have places in this country that we have to fix.

-We have to help African American people that for the most part are stuck there, Hispanic American people.
+We have to help African American people that, for the most part, are stuck there, Hispanic American people.

 We have Hispanic American people that are in the inner cities, and they're living in hell.

-You look at the numbers in Chicago.
+You look at them in Chicago.

 There are two Chicago's, as you know.